Myanmar junta accuses Suu Kyi of taking bribes as eight killed in anti-coup protests

-(Reuters) - Myanmar’s military government accused deposed leader Aung San Suu Kyi of accepting illegal payments as eight people were killed on Thursday when security forces opened fire on protests against the coup, witnesses and local media said.
+(Reuters) - Myanmar’s military government accused deposed leader Aung San Suu Kyi on Thursday of accepting illegal payments, while eight people were killed when security forces opened fire on protests against the coup, witnesses said.

 Rights group Amnesty International accused the military of adopting battle tactics against demonstrators.